Christian Reformed Church in North America: History

-After the Second World War a new wave of Dutch Calvinist immigration occurred this time to Canada, most of whom were Kuyperian.
-During the 15 years after the war almost one-half of the denomination's new congregations (138 of 288) were in Canada.
+After the Second World War, a new wave of Dutch Calvinist immigration occurred to Canada, most of which were Kuyperian.
+By 1960, half of the denomination's new congregations (138 of 288) were in Canada.

-During the early 1920s the CRC had adopted three doctrinal points regarding common grace.
-Three ministers, Herman Hoeksema, George Ophoff, and Henry Danhof who were deposed for rejecting these three points as being contrary to the Reformed confessions.
-This dispute led to the three ministers and their followers leaving the CRC and forming what is now the Protestant Reformed Churches in America.
-During the early 1950s a division within the Protestant Reformed Churches in America led to the majority (about 60 percent) of the members forming the Orthodox Protestant Reformed Church, which joined the CRC in 1961.
+In the early 1950s, a division within the Protestant Reformed Churches in America led to about three fifths of its members forming the Orthodox Protestant Reformed Church, which joined the CRC in 1961.

 Ecumenical partnerships

 In 1975 the CRC joined the Orthodox Presbyterian Church (OPC), Reformed Presbyterian Church of North America (RPCNA), the Reformed Presbyterian Church, Evangelical Synod (RPCES) and the Presbyterian Church in America (PCA) in forming the North American Presbyterian and Reformed Council (NAPARC).

 In the last decades of the 20th century, the Synod enacted innovations that were rejected by some of its more conservative members and one-time sister denominations.
 Out of concern about the state of affairs in the CRC, a group of ministers formed the Mid-America Reformed Seminary in 1981, and around the same time a federation of churches known as the Orthodox Christian Reformed Churches (OCRC), comprising some former CRC congregations, was formed.
 The 1995 decision to ordain women led to the formation of the United Reformed Churches in North America (URC), and the severing of fraternal relationships between the CRC and the OPC and PCA in 1997.
 Because of the decision to ordain women, NAPARC suspended the CRC from membership in 1999 and expelled it in 2001.
 This gradual shift has spurred some of the more conservative congregations to leave; a significant number of these have ended up in the PCA, OPC, or URC.
 In 2008, the OCRC dissolved and member churches joined the URC.